andytudhope/living-blue-book/source/knowledge_repo/index.md

 And I have seen the eternal Footman hold my coat, and snicker, And in short, I was afraid." — T. S. Eliot

+"Oneness is like an ocean - though full of the blood of dying forms, from it rise a thousand wild waves \[...\] yet it never becomes less even by a single drop." — Shaykh Sa'd ud-Dīn Mahmūd Shabistārī

 "And indeed this, your religion, is one religion, and I am your Lord, so fear Me." — Qur'an 23:52

 "Know thou that fear and hope are one." — [Hakim Abul-Majd Majdūd ibn Ādam Sanā'ī Ghaznavi](https://mypoeticside.com/show-classic-poem-24867)